ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 mysql-0                1/1     Running   0          87s
 web-56c74df886-gpf9c   1/1     Running   0          20h
 ```
-3. Notice how once applied, a pod managed from a Deployment and a pod managed from a Statefulset are the same, with one key difference: The Statefulset pod has a deterministic hostname, `mysql-0`.
+3. Notice how once applied, a pod managed from a Deployment and a pod managed from a Statefulset are the same, with one key difference: the Statefulset pod has a deterministic hostname, `mysql-0`.
 4. Let's get the details for the statefulset:
 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" describe statefulset mysql